CHAMMI-75: Pre-training multi-channel models with heterogeneous microscopy images: Conclusion and Limitations

 \section{Conclusion and Limitations}

 \textbf{Conclusion.} We introduced \CHAMMIsf, a dataset of heterogeneous multi-channel microscopy images for pre-training cellular image analysis models.
-The dataset combined images from 75 diverse sources, resulting in a curated, high-quality resource that has more biological and technical variation than other microscopy datasets used in prior work.
-Our dataset paves the way to investigate multi-channel imaging models at large scale, and can facilitate the development of foundation models that work seamlessly across biological labs and image configurations.
-We adopted existing benchmarks and introduced new ones, including a novel channel combination set, to continue evaluating progress in the ever-changing world of microscopy.
+The dataset combined images from 75 sources, resulting in a curated, high-quality resource that has more biological and technical variation than other microscopy datasets used in prior work.
+Our dataset paves the way to investigate multi-channel imaging models at large scale, and can facilitate the development of models that work seamlessly across biological labs and image configurations.
+We adopted existing benchmarks and introduced new ones to continue evaluating progress in the ever-changing world of microscopy.
 Our experimental results show that \CHAMMIsf~can be used to scale models that yield strong performance across the benchmarks.
-Importantly, we found that improved generalization can be achieved when training models with heterogeneous microscopy imaging modalities, resulting in models that perform well in novel channel combination settings, novel modalities, and that learn to disentangle biological and technical variation.
+Importantly, improved generalization can be achieved when training models with heterogeneous imaging modalities, resulting in models that perform well in novel channel combination settings, novel modalities, and that learn to disentangle biological and technical variation.
+We make our top-performing model, MorphEm, publicly available.

 \textbf{Limitations.} The experimental evaluation was limited by the computational resources available in academic institutions.
 This work was focused on high-quality data curation and leaves the investigation of novel methods for multi-channel modeling for future research.
 The collected metadata is informative but noisy despite best efforts to standardize all sources.
 This represents a real-world condition of imaging data, and generates challenges for supervised methods or similar types of studies.
 While the presented dataset is large and representative of many microscopy imaging types and biological conditions, it is also sparse and does not cover all relevant variables in balanced way.